 Studying at universities or university colleges

-Requirements for a residence permit
+Requirements for obtaining a residence permit

-In order to obtain a permit, you must
+To obtain a residence permit, you must:

-- have a valid passport
+- hold a valid passport

 - be able to support yourself during the period for which you are applying for

-You should be admitted to full-time studies that require your presence at a university or university college.
-You cannot obtain a residence permit if you are not definitely admitted to the course.
-If you are obligated to pay tuition fees, you are not regarded as definitely admitted until the portion of the tuition fees that the university or university college takes in advance has been paid.
-The university or university college will notify the Swedish Migration Agency when the payment has been made.
+You cannot get a residence permit if you do not have final acceptance for the studies.
+If you are liable to pay a study fee, you are not considered having final acceptance before the part of the study fee due to the university or university college in advance is paid.
+The university or university college informs the Migration Agency when the payment is made.